toni-pm/Cybersecurity-M01/Wazuh/antivirus-and-logs/README.md

 !["Security events"](images/image06.png "Security events")

-To see only the Kaspersky events we can add a custom filter
+To see only the Kaspersky events we can add a custom filter.

 !["Add filter"](images/image07.png "Add filter")

 !["Filtered logs"](images/image08.png "Filtered logs")

+The events can be exported in JSON format.

+Attached the exported information:

 ```json
 {